 A practical overview of techniques of integrating technology into patient care.
 Exploration of current trends and historical perspectives of human-technology interaction in healthcare.
 Application of principles of user interface designs and evaluation techniques.
 Examination of methods for assessing the usability of technology.
 Review of hardware, software, and peripherals in clinical care.

 In-depth review of standards for health information exchange and security in clinical information systems.
 Main topics include authentication, authorization, encryption, access control, and integrity.
 Other topics related to computer networks, communications protocols, client-server architecture, and cybersecurity as pertained to health information.

 Overview of quality improvement methods.
-Includes topics about defining, measuring, analyzing, and controlling quality problems in various areas of informatics in healthcare.
+Includes topics about defining, measuring, analyzing, improving, and controlling quality in various areas of healthcare and informatics.
 Application areas include health information technology and management.
-The effects of social, psychological, and management.
 The effects of social, psychological, and behavioral factors on quality are considered.

 Overview of system development life cycle and prototyping methods.
 Practical approaches to assessing user needs in health care, data modeling, normalization, structured query language (SQL), data warehousing, and data mining.
 Review of NoSQL techniques for information storage, retrieval, and presentation practices to support clinical decisions and policymaking in health care.
 Investigation of data transformation, patterns recognition, and knowledge discovery techniques in health care.

 Exploration of health information governance theories and methods.
 Survey of policies and procedures for managing the complex infrastructure of electronic health record (EHR) systems and health information exchange (HIE) networks.
 Topics include operational and risk management of data integrity, accessibility, privacy, and security.
 Overview of leadership, professionalism, and collaborative practices in Health Informatics.